 Understanding Miscarriage: During a Miscarriage

-No two miscarriages are alike.
-Because of this, your doctor will talk with you about what’s best for your recovery.
+No 2 miscarriages are alike.
+Because of this, your doctor will talk with you about the most appropriate treatment for you.
 If you’re in good health and early in the pregnancy, your body may expel all the pregnancy tissue on its own.
 If your body doesn’t expel all the tissue, your doctor may recommend treatment to prevent infection and severe bleeding (hemorrhaging).

 Some miscarriages occur without any signs or symptoms.
-Most miscarriages, however, start with bleeding.
-Blood flow may increase with time and the amount of cramping.
+Most miscarriages, however, start with bleeding and cramping, which may increase over time.
 The cramps may get very strong.
 This is normal.
 Cramping widens the passage (cervix) that tissue from the uterus must pass through to leave your body.
 Your doctor may ask you for a sample of the tissue for lab testing.
 This is to make sure that the cells being shed from your body are normal.

 To confirm the miscarriage, your doctor will do a pelvic exam.
 Your doctor might order a blood test to measure the levels of a pregnancy hormone (hCG).
-He or she will also have you get an ultrasound test.
-These check if all the tissue has passed from the uterus.
+He or she may also have you get an ultrasound test to find out if all of the tissue has passed from the uterus.
 If a miscarriage happens very early in the pregnancy, an ultrasound is not needed.

 If any tissue remains in the uterus, your doctor may suggest the following measures depending on your particular situation:

 Medication.
 This is prescribed for you to take at home.
 The medication causes the uterus to expel any remaining tissue.
 Take the medication exactly as directed.